Subhro27/UI-UX-DESIGN/README.md

 ---

-# 🥤 FRESH & JUICY - Juice Product Website UI
+#  FRESH & JUICY - Juice Product Website UI

 A modern and visually engaging **juice product website UI** designed in **Figma**.
 This project features a sleek, minimal layout with vibrant colors and a working prototype.
 It showcases four product flavors with seamless interaction and clean transitions.

-## ✨ Features
+## 🔹 Features

-- 🍓 Modern, clean layout for juice product presentation
+-  Modern, clean layout for juice product presentation
-- 🎨 Distinct sections for each flavor: Green Smoothie, Berry Smoothie, Orange Mix, Strawberry Mix
+-  Distinct sections for each flavor: Green Smoothie, Berry Smoothie, Orange Mix, Strawberry Mix
-- 🧃 Color-coded product highlights and transitions
+-  Color-coded product highlights and transitions
-- ✅ Fully interactive **working prototype** in Figma
+-  Fully interactive **working prototype** in Figma
-- 📱 Responsive layout concept for web platforms
+-  Responsive layout concept for web platforms

-## 🛠 Built With

-- 🖌️ **Figma** - UI/UX design and prototyping tool
+## Technologies Used:
-- 🎞️ Figma Interactive Prototyping - For click-through demo experience
+- Figma

 ---